AptoPayments/test-server/README.md

     return <div>{serverResponse}</div>;
   }

-  mockServer.stubJSONResponse("This is the response from the server", 200, {
+  mockServer.stubJSONResponse({
     method: "get",
     path: "*/some/url",
+    response: "This is the response from the server",
+    status: 200,
   });

   render(<DummyComponent />);